Leslie Evans

-Leslie Evans (born 11 December 1958) was the Permanent Secretary to the Scottish Government.
+Leslie Evans (born 11 December 1958) is the former Permanent Secretary to the Scottish Government.
 In this role, Evans was the principal policy adviser to the First Minister and Secretary to the Scottish Cabinet.

 Evans was the senior civil servant in Scotland and led more than 5,000 civil servants working for the Scottish Government, supporting development, implementation and communication of government policies, in accordance with the Civil Service Code.
 At a UK level, she was a member of the Civil Service Board.
 She was succeeded as Permanent Secretary by John-Paul Marks in January 2022.

 Early life

 Evans was born in Northern Ireland.
 She was educated at High Storrs School in Sheffield and studied Music at the University of Liverpool.
 She has lived in Scotland since 1985 and is a feminist.